Unknown008/stardb-streamers/README.md

 A: It's great that you have suggestions.
 I don't know if I'm skilled enough to implement them, but feel free to reach me on the links from the previous question.

 # Other
-I some of the assets I use have been obtained from the Wiki.
-Been liking ZZZ so far and will hopefully continue to like it.
+Some of the assets I use have been obtained from the Wiki.
+I've been liking ZZZ so far and will hopefully continue to like it.

 Current users who can edit the streamer list:
 - Unknown008 (aka Jerry)